 Chief Inspector’s office

-The Chief Inspector’s Cabinet provides organizational support for the work of the Chief Inspector, Deputies of the Chief Inspector, as well as advisory and opinion-making teams operating at the Chief Inspector, coordinates legal assistance provided to the Chief Inspector, Deputy Chief Inspectors and the Managing Director, including representation before common courts, except for cases belonging to the jurisdiction of the Legal Bureau, the Automatic Traffic Control Centre for offenses, the Electronic Toll Control Office for offenses, coordinates the process of defence preparations, carries out tasks in the field of crisis management and civil defence, is responsible for conducting the Inspectorate and Inspection policy in the field of international cooperation, coordinates and supervises matters related to the cooperation of the Chief Inspector with international organizations and national non-governmental organizations, supervises and coordinates tasks related to the international cooperation of the Inspection, supervises matters related to the correct and timely settlement of complaints and requests, in cooperation with other organizational units prepares draft responses of the Chief Inspector to inquiries, desiderata and parliamentary interpellations regarding the work of the Inspectorate and the Inspection, and also coordinates sharing public information, speeches related to lobbying activities, through the Plenipotentiary for the protection of classified information, performs tasks in the Inspectorate under the Act of 5 August 2010 on the protection of classified information (Journal Of Laws of 2019, item 742), tasks regarding information marked "Tax secret", referred to in the Act of 29 August 1997 - Tax Code (Journal of Laws of 2019, item 900, as amended)) and tasks related to the acceptance and recording of property declarations referred to in the Act of 21 August 1997 on the restriction of business activity by persons performing public functions (Journal of Laws of 2017, item 1393 and of 2019, item 371 and 492) and in the Act of 16 September 1982 on employees of state offices (Journal of Laws of 2018, item 1915 and of 2019, items 1043 and 1820).
+The Chief Inspector’s Cabinet provides organizational support for the work of the Chief Inspector, Deputies of the Chief Inspector, as well as advisory and opinion-making teams operating at the Chief Inspector; coordinates legal assistance provided to the Chief Inspector, Deputy Chief Inspectors and the Managing Director, including representation before common courts, except for cases belonging to the jurisdiction of the Legal Bureau, the Automatic Traffic Control Centre for offenses, the Electronic Toll Control Office for offenses; coordinates the process of defence preparations; carries out tasks in the field of crisis management and civil defence; is responsible for conducting the Inspectorate and Inspection policy in the field of international cooperation; coordinates and supervises matters related to the cooperation of the Chief Inspector with international organizations and national non-governmental organizations; supervises and coordinates tasks related to the international cooperation of the Inspection; supervises matters related to the correct and timely settlement of complaints and requests; in cooperation with other organizational units prepares draft responses of the Chief Inspector to inquiries, desiderata and parliamentary interpellations regarding the work of the Inspectorate and the Inspection; coordinates the disclosure of public information, speeches related to lobbying activities; carries out in the Inspectorate tasks resulting from the Act of 5 August 2010 on the protection of classified information (Journal of Laws of 2019, item 742); performs tasks related to information marked with the "Tax secret" clause, referred to in the Act of August 29, 1997 - Tax Ordinance (Journal of Laws of 2019, item 900, as amended), as well as tasks related to with the receipt and recording of property declarations referred to in the Act of August 21, 1997 on the Restriction of Business Activities by Persons Holding Public Functions (Journal of Laws of 2019, item 2399) and in the Act of September 16, 1982 on employees of state offices (Journal of Laws of 2020, item 537).

 Information and Promotion Office

-The Information and Promotion Office is responsible for carrying out media policy and the implementation of tasks related to the educational and promotional and information activities of the Inspectorate and Inspection, in particular: coordinates internal and external communication of the Inspectorate and Inspection, administers and oversees the development of the Inspectorate’s portal and social profiles, and is responsible for coordinating the conduct of The Inspectorate’s Public Information Bulletin, develops strategies for promotional and communication activities and creates the Inspectorate’s information policy, implements programs that popularize the effects of the Inspection’s tasks and disseminate information on the activities of the Inspection, develops press materials and media communications, prepares and supports conferences, seminars and other types of meetings , organized by the Chief Inspector, conducts matters related to the Inspectorate’s participation in events organized by external institutions harassing, plans and prepares the participation of the Inspection in fairs, exhibitions and other promotional events, and builds a positive image and maintains relations with the Inspectorate’s stakeholders and partners; performs tasks in the field of public health, the implementation of which is the responsibility of the Chief Inspector, including drawing up annual information on tasks implemented or undertaken in this regard.
+The Information and Promotion Office is responsible for conducting the media policy of the Inspectorate; is responsible for the implementation of tasks related to the educational, promotional and information activities of the Inspectorate and the Inspection, in particular: coordinates the internal and external communication of the Inspectorate and the Inspection, administers and supervises the development of the Inspectorate’s website and social profiles, is responsible for coordinating the keeping of the Inspectorate’s Public Information Bulletin; develops strategies for promotional and communication activities; creates the information policy of the Inspectorate; implements programs popularizing the effects of tasks carried out by the Inspection and disseminating information about the Inspection’s activities; prepares press materials and media releases; prepares and supports conferences, seminars and other types of meetings organized by the Chief Inspector; conducts matters related to the participation of the Inspectorate in events organized by external institutions, plans and prepares the participation of the Inspectorate in fairs, exhibitions and other promotional events; builds a positive image and maintains relations with the stakeholders and partners of the Inspectorate; performs tasks in the field of public health, the implementation of which belongs to the Chief Inspector, including the preparation of annual information on tasks performed or undertaken in this regard.

 Automatic Traffic Control Centre (CANARD)

-The inspectorate's regional agencies perform in its territorial area of activity, in particular, tasks in the field of: revealing, by means of recording devices, infringements of road traffic regulations in terms of exceeding the speed limit and non-compliance with traffic lights; conducting actions in cases of violations related to non-compliance with speed limits and traffic lights, disclosed by means of recording devices; cooperation with road managers in the field of installation and removal of recording devices, installation and maintenance of recording devices located in the road lane of selected types of roads; cooperating with public administration bodies regarding the functioning of the automatic road traffic supervision system.
-The inspectorate's field delegation also performs other tasks resulting from the Act of 6 September 2001 on road transport and other legal provisions, indicated by the Chief Inspector, and provides workplaces and administrative service for Inspection inspectors performing control activities under the Electronic Toll Control Office, performing tasks in the field delegation (sections).
-The structure of the field delegation is non-departmental.
+The inspectorate’s regional agencies perform in its territorial area of activity, in particular, tasks in the field of: revealing, by means of recording devices, infringements of road traffic regulations in terms of exceeding the speed limit and non-compliance with traffic lights; conducting actions in cases of violations related to non-compliance with speed limits and traffic lights, disclosed by means of recording devices; cooperation with road managers in the field of installation and removal of recording devices, installation and maintenance of recording devices located in the road lane of selected types of roads; cooperating with public administration bodies regarding the functioning of the automatic road traffic supervision system.
+The inspectorate’s field delegation also performs other tasks resulting from the Act of 6 September 2001 on road transport and other legal provisions, indicated by the Chief Inspector, and provide workplaces and administrative service for Inspection inspectors performing control activities under the Electronic Toll Control Office, performing tasks in the field delegation (sections).